DoSomething/gateway/README.md

 ```

-Now, Laravel will query Northstar to validate user credentials, rather than your local database.
-If a
+Now, Laravel will redirect to Northstar for user login and automatically create a new model in your local database
-matching Northstar account is found, a new instance of the specified Eloquent model will be saved to your
+with the appropriate `northstar_id` and `role` columns.
+The user's access and refresh tokens will be stored so they
-local database with the matching user's `northstar_id` and token, and set as the active user for the session.
+can make authorized requests to other DoSomething.org services.

 ### License
 &copy;2016 DoSomething.org.
 The Northstar PHP client is free software, and may be redistributed under the terms